Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 Jacks: Jacks connect a cable to a wall outlet or patch panel.

-The Different Types of Cable Used in Structured Cabling
+Types of Cable Used

 There are several different types of cable used in structured cabling.
 The most common types of cable are: